filecoin-project/go-fil-markets/retrievalmarket/README.md

-# How to use the retrievalmarket module
+# retrievalmarket
+The retrievalmarket module is intended for Filecoin node implementations written in Go.
+It implements functionality to allow execution of retrieval market deals on the Filecoin network.
+The node implementation must provide access to chain operations, and persistent data storage.

 ## Background reading
 Please see the
 [Filecoin Retrieval Market Specification](https://filecoin-project.github.io/specs/#systems__filecoin_markets__retrieval_market).

 ## Installation
 The build process for retrievalmarket requires Go >= v1.13.

-This module is intended for Filecoin node implementations written in Go.
-The node implementation must provide access to chain operations, and persistent data storage.

 To install:
 ```bash
 go get github.com/filecoin-project/go-fil-markets/retrievalmarket
 ```

-## Purpose and operation
+## Operation

-The `retrievalmarket` package provides high level APIs to execute data retrieval deals between a retrieval client and a retrieval provider (a.k.a. retrieval miner) for data stored on the Filecoin netwwork.
+The `retrievalmarket` package provides high level APIs to execute data retrieval deals between a retrieval client and a retrieval provider (a.k.a. retrieval miner) on the Filecoin netwwork.
  The node must implement the `PeerResolver`, `RetrievalProviderNode`, and
      `RetrievalClientNode` interfaces in order to construct and use the module.